-A student who wishes to make any changes to their current program (changes to declared major, concentration, or catalog year) must complete a Student Request for Change of Program form, available to students online.
+A student who wishes to make any changes to their current graduate program (changes to declared major, concentration, or catalog year) must consult with gradadmissions@athens.edu.
+A new graduate application may be necessary.
 Students are strongly encouraged to confer with faculty advisors before requesting any changes.
-Note: A change of major requires the student to fulfill the degree requirements for the new major as specified in the catalog in effect on the date of the change request.
-Addition of majors or concentrations may require moving to a newer catalog if the added major or concentration did not exist under the student's current catalog
+Mote: A change of major requires the student to fulfill the degree requirements for the new major as specified in the catalog in effect on the date of the change request.
+Addition of majors or concentrations may require moving to a newer catalog if the added major or concentration did not exist under the student's current catalog.